-In MacOS Catalina, we used Terminal to attempt to force the dashboard to disable and enable.
+In MacOS Big Sur, we used Terminal to attempt to force the dashboard to disable and enable.
 Usually, this should have brought back an inactive dashboard (App Can't Be Opened Because Apple Cannot Check It for Malicious Software.).
 However, this wasn't the case.
 The dashboard is still missing.

 It'd represent a sad but unsurprising end when we saw Apple killed iTunes, and now it turns to Dashboard (How To Uninstall Programs on Mac).
 The decision to disable Dashboard by default in Yosemite is the start point toward improving macOS desktop experience by Apple.
 However, the simple removal of Dashboard (so does iTunes) probably is not the best way to cure all legacy problems.